Object-Oriented Javascript

 Polymorphism

-Due to it’s object-based nature, Javascript handles polymorphism very well.
+Due to its object-based nature, Javascript handles polymorphism very well.
 Take a look at the following example:

 function Person() {